swadhinbiswas/bigganbondhu/frontend/bigganbondhu/API-CONFIGURATION.md

 ## Environment Variables

-The frontend uses environment variables to determine the API URL.
+The frontend uses environment variables to configure the API proxy.
 The primary variable is:

 ```
 VITE_API_URL=http://your-backend-server:8000
 ```

+> **Note**: This URL is not exposed to the browser.
+It's only used server-side by the Vite development server or in production builds to configure the proxy.

 ## Configuration Methods